-Graduate students in our lab will study under
+Graduate students in our lab will also belong to:

-Plant communities in the boreal region are likely tobe most affected
+Plant communities in the boreal region are likely to be most affected

 by global environmental change.
 However, there are still many unsolved

 questions regarding plant communities in the boreal region.
-Our researches focus
+Our main interest

-on the establishment, regeneration and maintenance processes of herbaceous and
+is on the establishment, regeneration and maintenance processes of herbaceous and

 Specific research topics are as listed below.